lazyGamers/mvp-docs/README.md

 Pull requests not following this rule will be declined.

+## Analysis
+At end of every document it is to be written analysis, determining what should be part of mvp and what part of future plans.

 # Questions, debates
 If you have any questions, or wish to debate something, use forum, or open [Issue](https://github.com/lazyGamers/mvp-docs/issues).